exceptionnotfound/LINQExamples/README.md

 Let's get some sample data for our Joins examples:

-    using(NorthwindEntities context = new NorthwindEntities())
+    using (NorthwindEntities context = new NorthwindEntities())
     {
-        string[] categoryNames = new string[]{
+		string[] categoryNames = {
         	"Beverages",
         	"Condiments",
         	"Vegetables",
         	"Dairy Products",
+        	"Seafood"
-            "Seafood" };
+		};
     }

 Just like in SQL queries, we can do several types of joins:

     var products = from c in categoryNames
-               join p in context.Products on c equals p.Category.CategoryName select new { Category = c, p.ProductName }; //Cross Join
+                join p in context.Products on c equals p.Category.CategoryName select new { Category = c, p.ProductName }; // Cross Join

 A [cross join](https://technet.microsoft.com/en-us/library/ms190690%28v=sql.105%29.aspx) is the result of combining every item from Set A (in our case, categoryNames) with every item from Set B (Products); the result is called a Cartesian product.

 However, cross joins are not often useful in real-world scenarios.
 The more useful kind of join is called a group join:

     var categories = from c in categoryNames
-                 join p in context.Products on c equals p.Category.CategoryName into ps select new { Category = c, Products = ps }; //Group Join
+                    join p in context.Products on c equals p.Category.CategoryName into ps select new { Category = c, Products = ps }; // Group Join

-Notice the `into`keyword.
+Notice the `into` keyword.
 That keyword takes the joined data and inserts it into a a new collection, in our case called ps.

 By the way, that same group join looks like this in method syntax:

     var categoriesMethod = categoryNames
                             .GroupJoin(
                                 context.Products,
                                 c => c,
                                 p => p.Category.CategoryName,
                                 (c, ps) =>
                                     new
                                     {
                                         Category = c,
                                         Products = ps
                                     }
                             );

 We may also want a join called a left-outer join.
 A left outer join takes all elements from Set A and returns them, also returning elements from Set B if they match an element from Set A. Such a join looks like this:

     var leftOuterJoin = from c in context.Categories
                         join p in context.Products on c equals p.Category into ps from p in ps.DefaultIfEmpty()
                         select new { Category = c, ProductName = p == null ? "(No products)" : p.ProductName };

 ### Grouping

 Let's say that now, I want each categories, and I also want the products in each category.
 I'd accomplish this by performing a grouping, which looks like this:

     var groupedProducts = from p in context.Products
                         group p by p.Category.CategoryName into g
                         select new { Category = g.Key, Products = g };

 Notice that we're using the `into` keyword again.
 The result of this query is a list of Categories, each of which have a collection of Products associated to them.
 We could iterate over this (and print each category/product combo) like this: